lumina37/LVC-CC/README.md

 The **basic unit of** LVC-CC is `Task`.
 We compose multiple `Task`s into a forest (a.k.a list of trees) to conduct the crosscheck workflow.

-Each `Task` has its own directory under `${dir.output}/tasks`.
+Each `Task` is associated with an unique directory under `${dir.output}/tasks`.
 The name of the directory **involves all crucial informations** of all upstream `Task`s.

-Some example of the naming rule of the `Task` directory:
+The naming rule of the `Task` directory:

-- `copy-Boys-f1-58ea` - copy: copy a slice from the raw sequence / Boys: sequence name / f1: only run 1 frame / 58ea: the auto-generated hash to prevent duplicate name
+- `copy-Boys2-f1-58ea` - copy: copy a slice from the raw sequence / Boys2: sequence name / f1: only run 1 frame / 58ea: the auto-generated hash to prevent duplicate names
-- `codec-Boys-f1-anchor-RA-QP52-9014` - codec: do VVC codec / anchor: the task chain involves VVC codec but excludes any pre/post process tool (e.g. MCA) / RA: VTM is using the Random Access preset / QP52: the codec QP is 52
+- `codec-Boys2-f1-anchor-RA-QP52-9014` - codec: do VVC codec / anchor: the task chain involves VVC codec but excludes any pre/post processing tools (e.g. MCA) / RA: VTM is using the Random Access preset / QP52: the codec QP is 52
-- `convert-Boys-f1-anchor-RA-QP52-c637` - convert: convert the lenslet to multi-view
+- `convert-Boys2-f1-anchor-RA-QP52-c637` - convert: convert the lenslet into multi-view
-- `convert-Boys-f1-base-2444` - base: the task chain excludes VVC codec and it is the base reference of the multi-view PSNR computation
+- `convert-Boys2-f1-base-2444` - base: the task chain excludes VVC codec and it is the base reference of the multi-view PSNR computation

 Each output yuv file uses the same naming rule as the `Task` directory.